HEIG-VD-WEB/web-course/docs/courses/organisation/slides.md

 # Organisation

+Here is some content...

+!!! note
+	Informal speaking.
+I will do my best do be inclusive, but if I do something wrong, please tell me.

 ## Staff

 Lecturer: Vincent Guidoux (Il/lui) (He/him)

-Note: Informal speaking, you can call me Guidoux.
-I will do my best do be inclusive, but if I do something wrong, please tell me.
+!!! note
+	This is a note appearing in the course but not the slides.

 ## Objectives